Just because Human Highlights is over doesn’t mean Human Moments cease.

 “Tree root.
 Go get the loppers for me.”

-When he returned, I cut off one end, pulled for as far as I could to get as much out of the ground – about two-and-a-half feet worth – and snipped the other.
+When he returned, I cut off one end, pulled as far as I could to get as much out of the ground – about 2.5 feet worth – and snipped the other.

 “Wow, those must be sharp.
 It cut that easily,” he observed.